LucidFramesStudios/scamshield/README.md

 ## The Problem

 In 2025, India received 32.4 Million cyber fraud complaints.
 2.2 Billion Dollars lost.
-Digital arrest scams - where victims are held on continuous video calls by impersonators of CBI, TRAI, or RBI - averaged 1,654.23 US Dollar per victim.
+Digital arrest scams — where victims are held on continuous video calls by impersonators of CBI, TRAI, or RBI — averaged ₹1,56,502 per victim.

 Awareness campaigns exist.
 They don't work at the moment of manipulation.
 The intervention has to be real-time, on-device, and low-friction enough